jjmcdermott/Recompute/README.md

 ## Run
-The server is a Python Tornado + Flask application.
+The server is a Python Tornado application.

 #### Server
 The IP address and port number are optional.
 By default, the server will run at localhost:5000.